 How to Clean Coated Leather

-- Any time you clean furniture, pull out the handheld vacuum attachment to remove crumbs, hair, or excess debris.
+- Use a handheld vacuum attachment to remove crumbs, hair, and excess debris.
 Be sure to get under and behind cushions.

-- You really don’t need fancy organic leather cleaner.
-Should your coated leather sofa require an all-over clean, just fill and swirl a spray bottle with warm water and a few drops of Puracy Natural Dish Soap.
+- If your furniture requires an all-over clean, fill a spray bottle with warm water and a few drops of Puracy Natural Dish Soap.

-- Spray the solution directly onto a clean microfiber towel, then apply using the same motion you’d use when cleaning your countertops.
-Cover every spot evenly, then buff out using a separate clean, dry microfiber cloth.
+- Spray the solution directly onto a clean microfiber towel and apply using the same motion you’d use when cleaning your countertops.
+Cover every spot evenly and buff using a clean, dry microfiber cloth.

-Over time, it’s normal for coated leather to appear dull or scratched up – and that’s especially true for furniture that’s used constantly.
+It’s normal for coated leather to appear dull or scratched up, especially true if your furniture is used constantly.

-While you can reach for leather-specific products that sit idly in your cupboard, why not use our 99.96% natural Multi-Surface Cleaner instead?
-Spray it on a clean microfiber cloth, gently swipe it across your furniture, and that’s it!
+While you can reach for a leather sofa conditioner that sits in your cupboard for months on end, why not use our 99.51% Natural Surface Cleaner instead?
+Spray it on a clean microfiber cloth, gently wipe it across your furniture, and that’s it!

 Since acidic cleaners can strip away polyurethane coating, ensure that your leather cleaner has a pH level that’s neutral or slightly basic.
-Lucky for you, our Multi-Surface Cleaner provides a basic formula that’s safe for use on thousands of non-porous surfaces.
-Whatever you choose, test it on a small, inconspicuous spot and wait until it dries.
-If there’s no discoloration or bleeding, you should be able to use it all over.
+Our all-purpose cleaner was formulated for thousands of non-porous surfaces.
+Simply test it on an inconspicuous spot and wait until it dries.
+If there’s no discoloration or bleeding, it should be safe for all-over use.

-Puracy is all about keeping harsh chemical cleaners out of your household, and we pride ourselves on making that as easy as possible.
-That’s why we’ve worked with doctors and PhD chemists to develop our Multi-Surface Cleaner – and we firmly believe it’s the most effective plant-based cleaning product anywhere.
+Puracy is all about keeping questionable chemical cleaners out of your household.
+To make that as easy and effective as possible, we teamed up with biochemists and physicians to develop our Natural Surface Cleaner.
+We firmly believe it’s the most effective, plant-based cleaner anywhere.

-From ceiling fans to remote controls to your own couch, we look forward to helping you on your journey towards a cleaner home.
+From ceiling fans to remote controls to your own couch, here's to a cleaner home!